Best Socks for Hiking and Walking Reviewed

 The size of the sock is not the only thing that determines the fit.
 The materials can affect it as well.
 The right material choice will make the socks hug your feet tightly yet properly, supporting you.
 They will feel like a second layer of skin!
 The top band of the sock has to be the right width for your calves if you’re choosing longer socks.
 All in all, the socks should feel tight, but not too much as they will constrict you and prevent you from moving around freely!

 There are a lot of different materials that can make up a pair of socks.
-The most popular choices are merino wool, polyester, spandex, nylon, and cotton.
+The best wool hiking socks are the most popular choices.
+Other materials commonly used are polyester, spandex, nylon, and cotton.
 Some manufacturers use special materials they designed for the socks, with unique properties that give the socks some extra features.

 Cotton and wool are both materials that are natural.
 Cotton comes from the cotton plant, as the name suggests.
 It’s a very lightweight and soft material that feels heavenly against our skin.